material-motion/material-motion/specifications/plans/KeyframeTween.md

 # KeyframeTween

-KeyframeTween describes tween animations that are have more than two distinct frames of animation.
+KeyframeTween describes an animation that consists of more than two distinct frames of animation.

 ## Contract